Oxford Street: Pedestrianisation

 From 2005 to 2012, Oxford Street was closed to motor traffic on VIP Day, (Very Important Pedestrians), a Saturday before Christmas.
 The scheme was popular and boosted sales by over £17m in 2012 but in 2013, the New West End Company announced that the scheme would not go ahead as it wanted to do "something new".
 In 2014, Liberal Democrat members of the London Assembly proposed the street be pedestrianised by 2020.

-In 2006, the New West End Company and the Mayor of London, Ken Livingstone, proposed to pedestrianise the street with a tram service running end to end.
-The next Mayor, Boris Johnson, elected in 2008, announced that the scheme was not cost-effective, was too disruptive and would not go ahead.
+In 2006, the New West End Company and the mayor of London, Ken Livingstone, proposed to pedestrianize the street with a tram service running end to end.
+The next mayor, Boris Johnson, elected in 2008, announced that the scheme was not cost-effective, was too disruptive and would not go ahead.
 In response to a request from Johnson, Transport for London (TfL) reduced bus flow by 10% in both 2009 and 2010.
 The New West End Company called for a 33% reduction in bus movements.

 In 2014, TfL suggested that pedestrianisation may not be a suitable long-term measure due to Crossrail reducing the demand for bus services on the street and proposed banning all traffic except buses and cycles during peak shopping times.
 Optimisation of traffic signals, including pedestrian countdown signals, was also proposed.
 TfL is concerned that long-term traffic problems may affect trade in the area, which competes with shopping centres such as Westfield London, Westfield Stratford City and the Brent Cross Shopping Centre.
 In 2015, while campaigning for election as London Mayor, Labour's Sadiq Khan favoured pedestrianisation, which was supported by other parties.
 After winning the election, he pledged the street would be completely pedestrianised by 2020.
 In 2017, the project was brought forward to be completed by the end of the following year.
-The plan has been disapproved by local residents, Westminster City Council and the Fitzrovia Business Association.
+The plan was disapproved by local stakeholders and residents and the Fitzrovia Business Association, and in 2018 Westminster City Council blocked it; but in 2024 Khan, following his re-election as Mayor, announced a new scheme for pedestrianisation of the street between Oxford Circus and Marble Arch.
+These proposals, whereby the scheme ready to be built by the City of Westminster was scrapped, generated considerable controversy.

+In June 2025, the Mayor of London Sir Sadiq Khan said plans to pedestrianise parts of Oxford Street would move forward "as quickly as possible".